HONORING THE PAST, PROGRESSING TOWARDS THE FUTURE

 of America‘s Agricultural & Rural Heritage

-Todays cookie cutter method of sub division development is a path of least resistance approach to land use that allows some Developers interests for short term profits to legally be allowed to sacrifice a regions rural identity .
-This destroys a regions ability to harness potential business and educational opportunities tied to heritage based goods and services that can lead to long term economic gain and prosperity where people can live in place
+Todays cookie cutter method of sub division development is a path of least resistance approach to land use that allows Developers to legally sacrifice a communities rural identity including the established agricultural eco systems and economies that have served as anchors of sustainability for This path of least resistance approach to land planning and development destroys a regions ability to harness potential business and educational opportunities tied to local agricultural based goods and services that can lead to long term economic gain and prosperity where people can live in place This destroys a regions ability to harness potential business and educational opportunities tied to local agricultural based goods and services that can lead to long term economic gain and prosperity where people can live in place

 “Developer Economies” destroy generational opportunities to grow and prosper beyond that of unhealthy fast food convenience stores & big box retail corridors.
 Franchise economies have eroded Americas independent footprint, a part of the very foundation that America was built on.
 Investments in agricultural principals, opportunities and practices can be prioritized when developing new infrastructure on historically rural farmlands.
 Citizens in the Unincorporated areas along with leaders in Agriculture should have a greater role in policymaking at the local planning table to ensure agricultural assets and conservation principals are prioritized into new housing or commercial developments.
 Our nation and democracy cannot remain independent if we don't provide pathways for younger generations to live in sustainable communities tied to their own local economy.
 We can do more to inspire leaders of tomorrow